Large-Language-Model Enabled Semantic Communication Systems: Numerical Results

 In summary, the superior coding efficiency and the preservation of semantic redundancy for error correction underscore the advantages of LLM-SC over traditional methods, positioning LLM-SC as a more effective alternative for semantic communication tasks.

-\subsection{Effect of beam size}
+\subsection{Effect of Beam Size}

-Decoding performance heavily depends on the beam search width \( K \).
-We conducted simulations comparing various \( K \) values, averaging BLEU and sentence similarity performance at each signal-to-noise ratio (SNR), as shown in Figure~\ref{fig_beam}.
-Narrow beams (\( K = 1 \)) perform the poorest, akin to greedy search, resulting in the lowest BLEU and sentence similarity scores.
+Decoding performance heavily depends on the beam search width \(K \).
+We conducted simulations comparing various \(K \) values, averaging BLEU and sentence similarity performance at each SNR, as shown in Figure~\ref{fig_beam}.
+Narrow beams (\(K = 1 \)) performed the poorest, akin to greedy search, resulting in the lowest BLEU and sentence similarity scores. {Three key patterns emerged from the averaged results:}

-As \( K \) increases, the overall BLEU score improves.
-For instance, increasing \( K \) from 1 to 4 enhances the 1-gram BLEU score by more than 14-fold and approximately doubles the sentence similarity, demonstrating the efficacy of the beam search algorithm.
-Moreover, the growth rate of BLEU diminishes notably beyond \( K = 10 \), suggesting that the initial 10 decoded sequences encompass the most probable outcomes. when the $K$ exceeds 20, the performance improvements from further increasing the $K$ become negligible.
-Beyond this threshold, alternative sequences contribute less to the cumulative probability.
-Determining the optimal beam size in practice hinges on computational capabilities and decoding time constraints.